ConsciousnessOnly/odin-landing-page/README.md

 # odin-landing-page
-In this project, I will build a basic landing page, it contains:
+In this project, I will build a simple landing page that contains:

 1. Header
     - Header logo